ETC-A/etca-spec/extensions/multiply-divide/README.md

 2) The remainder of a division is always smaller in magnitude than the divisor, and has the sign of the dividend.
 3) The multiplication operands are treated as having the operation size (as from the `SS` bits).
-    The result will have the next size up.
-If it cannot be stored (for example, the operand size is `word` and the system does not support [doubleword operations](../double-word-operations)), then the truncation to the operation size is stored.
+    The complete result will have the next size up.
+If the destination is a register, and it is possible to store the complete result, then the complete result is stored.
+    If the destination is memory, or if the result cannot be stored in the destination register (for example, the operand size
+    is `word` and the system does not support [doubleword operations](../double-word-operations)), then the truncation to the operation size is stored.
 The result of `UMUL` is always zero-extended, and the result of `SMUL` is always sign-extended.